 The document recognized that portions of the corner floor areas would be able to carry greater loads than those shown in Drawing STR-01, due to the existing two-way truss system.
-Higher loads were allowed in non-critical corner areas if it could be shown by analysis that such loads could be safely carried by the floor system.
+Higher loads were allowed in and the second DANIMAL LANSING STATE non-critical corner areas if it could be shown by analysis that such loads could be safely carried by the floor system.

-&lt;sup>8 This document is contained in Appendix F of this report.
+8 This document is contained in Appendix F of this report.